dpasca/dpasca/README.md

 Hi, I’m Davide.

 I consider programming computers the ultimate form of exploration and creativity, everything else is secondary.
-I'm an R&D guy at the core, although I also appreciate publishing products, something that can have a direct impact on people.
+I'm an R&D guy at the core, although I also appreciate publishing products, because it's something that can have a direct impact on people.

 I've been developings software and video games since the 90s, always with a focus in low level programming, 3D graphics and game engine development.
 Since 2018 I've been working mostly on algorithmic trading, for which I developed a complete trading system.